-In such cases the requirement is to preserve the operational capacity of the facility as much as possible.
+The requirement is to preserve the operational capacity of the facility as much as possible.

-This standard does not in itself require close attention to physical appearance except in so far as it is desirable to meet the other criteria.
+This standard does not require close attention to physical appearance except in so far as it is desirable to meet the other criteria.

 Example(s): East Campbelltown Community Hall, Macquarie Fields Youth Centre, Namut Early Learning Centre etc.